perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 *[diff](http://www.gnu.org/manual/diffutils-2.8.1/html_node/Detailed-Normal.html)*

-A classic diff consists of zero-or-more text transformations, each of which is known as a âhunkâ.
+A classic diff consists of zero-or-more text transformations, each of which is known as a “hunk”.
 A hunk consists of a modification specifier, followed by one or more lines of context.
 Each hunk is either an append, a delete, or a change, and the type of hunk is specified by a single letter (`'a'`, `'d'`, or `'c'`).
 Each of these single-letter specifiers